davejagoda/davejagoda.github.io/books/index.md

 Boulle, Pierre (1954). *The Bridge over the River Kwai*.

+Browning, Christopher R. (1992). *Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland*.

 Burns, Sarah (2011). *The Central Park Five: A Chronicle of a City Wilding*.

 Card, Orson Scott (1977). *Ender's Game*.